thedevelopingdev/cheatsheets/kubernetes-concepts.md

 - `ClusterRoleBindings` must be used for non-namespaced resources, because even though normal `RoleBindings` can reference `ClusterRoles`, the normal `RoleBindings` cannot enable access for cluster-level resources.

+### Linux namespaces
+- A `Pod` generally has its own Linux namespace for networking and process, but can be instructed to share namespaces with its host (e.g. via the `spec.{hostNetwork|hostPID|hostIPC}` options).
+- A `Pod` can share host ports using the `spec.containers[].ports[].hostPort` option, while maintaining a distinct network namespace from the host.
+This option is different from `NodePort` services that open a port on all nodes and forward to a randomly chosen `Pod`. `hostPort` simply forwards a port from the host to the container.

+### Security Contexts
+- Allows you to configure many security-related features, such as
+  - Specify the user under which a process in containers will run
+  - Prevent the container from running as root
+  - Configure fine-grained privileges for each container
+  - Set SELinux to lock down a container
+  - Prevent the process from writing to the container's filesystem
+- Proper security will require that Docker containers are built with security concepts in mind, such as correct user permissions (instead of `root` for everything).
+- Instead of running containers as _privileged_, look up the Linux kernel capabilities and give the container access to only the capabilities is requires.
+- Additionally, care should be taken so that the application does not write to disk in a way that Kubernetes cannot organize such disk files as mountable volumes.
+Being able to keep the container read only increases security posture.

 ## References
 * All images are figures taken from Marko Luksa's book, **Kubernetes